Fahim043/Thesis-Doodle-to-search/README.md

 To run this project locally, you can follow these steps:
  - Clone the repository to your local machine.
- - Run the project's main script to generate search query.
+ - Run the project's main script to generate a search query.

 ## The project is organized as follows: